Relativistic Mean-Field Treatment of Pulsar Kick from Neutrino Propagation in Magnetized Proto-Neutron: Neutron-Star Matter in the Relativistic Mean-Field Approach

 in terms of the proton, neutron and Lambda number densities, $\rho_p$, $\rho_n$ and $\rho_\Lambda$.

-In this work, neutron-star matter at finite temperature will include protons, neutrons, Lambdas, electrons and neutrinos with the conditions of charge neutrality and beta equilibrium being satisfied.
-Then, the proton number density is equal to the electron number density, $\rho_p = \rho_e$, and the chemical potentials obey the following condition
+In this work, neutron-star matter at finite temperature includes protons, neutrons, Lambdas($\Lambda$s), electrons and neutrinos.
+These are constrained by the conditions of charge neutrality and beta equilibrium.
+Therefore, the proton number density is equal to the electron number density, $\rho_p = \rho_e$, and the chemical potentials obey the following condition